B0neShAd0w/Hacktoria/The Spy who Vanished.md

 * DFrozenwood
 * D.Frozenwood

-`DFrozedwood` gets a hit with a Twitter archive, this seems like a great place to start our search!
+`DFrozenwood` gets a hit with a Twitter archive, this seems like a great place to start our search!

 ![image](https://user-images.githubusercontent.com/117080369/204086516-3fc2143d-3c12-4add-8f48-fa6efdb0e828.png)